aime-team/aime-ml-containers/README.md

 ## Installation

-AIME machines come pre installed with AIME machine learning container management system for more information see: https://www.aime.info/blog/deep-learning-framework-container-management/
+AIME machines come pre installed with AIME machine learning container management system for more information see: https://www.aime.info/mlc

+Please read on in the [AIME MLC Installation Guide](aime-mlc-installation-guide.md) how to install AIME MLC on your PC, workstation or server.